 ConvertKit helps creators to captivate their tribe and make a living from their craft.
-The tool combines compelling forms and the magic of automated email to satisfy people’s hunger for exclusive access, turbocharging your list growth in the process.
+The tool combines compelling forms, the magic of email marketing automation and monetization tools (e.g. a tip jar and subscriptions) to satisfy people’s hunger for exclusive content, turbocharging your list growth in the process.

 ConvertKit turns your side thing into your main thing through automated email marketing.

-The tool helps bloggers and makers to get up close and personal to their audience by converting passing visitors into subscribers, setting them down an incredibly relevant email path.
-All of this is made possible with custom forms and landing pages, plugged into a clever visual automation builder.
+Much more than your normal email marketing software, it helps bloggers and makers to get up close and personal to their audience by converting passing visitors into email subscribers, sending them down an exclusive content path worth paying for.
+All of this is made possible with custom forms and landing pages, automated email journeys and embedded payment options.

 An antidote to ‘one-size-fits-all’ manual email marketing, it’s perfect for online courses and sending exclusive content to hot prospects the moment they show an interest in what you do.
 Conversion, made easy!

 The story of ConvertKit’s Founder & CEO, Nathan Barry, is a familiar one.
 As an indie maker himself, he knew all too well that the odds are against creators.
-Believing that email marketing could be the separator, he proved this hypothesis with a no thrills version of ConvertKit before making it his mission to help others in the same position to earn a living.
-This laser focus means all of their features and long-term strategy will be channelled towards helping creatives make money.
+Believing that email marketing could be the separator, he proved this hypothesis with a no thrills version of ConvertKit before making it his mission to help others in the same position to earn a living via exclusive content.
+This laser focus means all of their features and long-term strategy will be channelled towards helping creatives make money online.

 This ‘for creators, by creators’ vibe runs throughout everything that ConvertKit do.
 They transparent share all salaries among staff, share 50% of their profits with them, shared everything they know via a free Creator Academy and ultimately just care more.
-Nobody can argue to want creators more than Nathan!
+Nobody does more to help creators succeed than Nathan!

-I used their ready-made templates to create a mock form and landing page for an imaginary lead magnet (‘Discover all the tools I use’) and an email sequence to go with it.
+For this ConvertKit review, I used their ready-made templates to create a form and landing page for an imaginary lead magnet (‘Discover all the tools I use’) and an email sequence to go with it.
 In reality, this is only scratching the surface of what ConvertKit can do, as its real power lies in handling multiple different workflows.
-Still, I got to know its five core features pretty well and was well-placed to compare it to the other automation builders and email marketing tools I have reviewed.
+Still, I got to know its core features pretty well and was well-placed to compare it to the other automation builders and email marketing tools I have reviewed.